-Sometimes you only have a short time.
-How do you prioritize the things you have to see?
-We’re here to help.
-We’ve narrowed the list to five things any visitor must do during their trip.
+Whether looking for a starting point to plan a longer visit or looking to hit the high points during a short stay, how do you prioritize the things you have to see?
+We're here to help.
+We've narrowed the list to five things any visitor must do during their trip.

 Tour the University of Notre Dame

 One of the world’s most beautiful college campuses features landmark after landmark.
 Photo opportunities await in front of the Main Building, with the famous Golden Dome on top, and “The Word of Life” mural, better known as Touchdown Jesus.
 Free, guided walking tours are available from the Eck Visitors Center.
 You can also schedule a tour of Notre Dame Stadium, one of the country’s most historic college sports venues, via the athletics website.